esciencecenter-digital-skills/SICSS-odissei-machine-learning/README.md

 You will need to have  [anaconda](https://www.anaconda.com/) installed.
 The website will provide instructions for your operating system.

-Open a terminal, (command prompy or powershell on windows), and clone our setup git repo:
+Open a terminal, (conda prompt on windows), and clone our setup git repo:

 ```bash
 git clone https://github.com/esciencecenter-digital-skills/SICSS-setup.git